jurgyy/Factorio-Canal-Excavator/README.md

 After an excavatable tile has been depleted by the Canal Excavator, the tile transitions into a _dug_ state.
 If the tile is connected to a water tile, the dug tile changes in a water tile as well.
 It then checks if other neighbouring tiles are dug which in turn will transitioned as well.

 ## Spage Age
-The mod is compatible with spage age but will only work for planets with the same atmosphere as Nauvis and only for water.
-In the future I want to support all vanilla planets and later add a way to automatically work with modded planets or add an interface with which planet mods can configure all the required information to automatically work correctly.
+The mod is fully compatible with spage age.
+When placed on other planets a different kind of resource will be spawned corresponding to that planet.
+Excavating on Fulgora for instance will mine scrap and places the Heavy Oil tiles once fully dug.
+Modded planets do have to support my mod before the tiles can placed on those planets.
+See the Modding Interface chapter for more information on how to support your planet or how to modify my configuration for the vanilla planets.

 ## Mod Compatibility